aiminhua/ncs_samples/netcore_ble/README.rst

    :local:
    :depth: 2

-This sample works with ``nrf53_ble/appcore``, ``nrf_dfu/ap_inFlash_rpc`` and ``nrf_dfu/ap_exFlash_rpc``.
-It serves as a child image of other samples.
-That is, it would be built automatically by the system without your awareness.
-In addition, you can compile this sample separately too once you disable some default configurations.
+This sample works with ``ncs_samples/comprehensive_rpc``, ``ncs_samples/nrf_dfu/ble_extFlash_rpc`` and ``ncs_samples/nrf_dfu/ble_intFlash_rpc``.
+It serves as a child image of those samples.
+That is, it would be built automatically by the system when you build those samples.

 Overview
 ********

 This sample has NUS and OTA services.
 There are two kinds of OTA services: SMP and nrf_dfu.
-SMP is the out-of-box module of NCS, but its OTA speed is as low as 2kB/s. nrf_dfu is ported from nRF5 SDK v17.0.2.
-Its OTA speed can hit 17kB/s or more.
+SMP is the out-of-box module of NCS. nrf_dfu is ported from nRF5 SDK v17.0.2.

 Build
 *****

-To work with other parent projects automatically, make sure this project is put in the following folder.
+To work with the parent projects automatically, make sure this project is put in the following folder.

 ::